arasouli91/fast/packages/web-components/fast-foundation/src/combobox/combobox.spec.md

 ### Use Cases

 - *A customer using the component on a web page.*
-On a web page a customer is providing their mailing address for an order form.
-The customer clicks the state `<fast-combobox>` and sees a list of options.
-The customer begins typing their state and the field is automatically populated with the closest matching state.
+On a web page a customer is providing their US mailing address for an order form.
+The customer clicks a `<fast-combobox>` to fill in their state (California, Ohio, etc.) and sees a list of options.
+The customer begins typing the state name and the field is automatically populated with the closest matching state.
 Then, the customer uses the arrow keys to highlight their state and presses `enter` to commit the value to the combobox.

 ### Features

 - **Form association**: The `combobox` is [form-associated](../form-associated/form-associated-custom-element.spec.md), allowing its selected or user-provided value to be submitted with a form.
 - **Autocomplete and Autoselection**: Supports `inline`, `list`, and `both` values for `autocomplete`:
-  - `inline`: automatically fills the value of the first matching option while typing, and highlights the auto-inserted text.
+  - `inline`: Automatically fills the value of the first matching option while typing, and highlights the auto-inserted text.
 While a value is present, navigating through the list will automatically jump to partially-matching options.
-  - `list`: auto-filters the available options to only display those which start with the current value.
+  - `list`: Auto-filters the available options to only display those which start with the current value.
-  - `both`: automatically filters the list and fills the remaining text for the currently selected option.
+  - `both`: Automatically filters the list and fills the remaining text for the currently selected option.
 - **Opened and closed states**: The `combobox` provides an expandable listbox can be displayed by clicking on the element, or using keyboard navigation.
 - **Positioning**: When the `combobox` does not have enough screen real estate to open below the control, it will open above.
 - **Single and multiple selection mode**: Users can choose one or multiple options when the `multiple` attribute is present. *(Note: While our implementation currently only supports single selection mode, multiple selection mode is being tracked in [issue #4190](https://github.com/microsoft/fast/issues/4190).)*